Hay for cheese? Barter booms in cash-squeezed rural Greece

 "With capital controls and limits on bank transactions, there is a liquidity issue so farmers are increasingly turning to models like ours, as the machinery market is expensive," he said.

-Often deals are small, swapping, say, 10 litres of wine for 20 kilos of rice.
+Often deals are small, swapping, say, 10 liters of wine for 20 kilos of rice.
 Larger ones involve trading land and machines.

 In the lush yellow and green fields outside Lamia dotted with cotton, peanut and olive groves, barter is also flourishing on an informal basis outside the online platforms.